Rules:

 Game Cancellations

-48 hours notice needs to be given to cancel a game (ie. before noon on Friday).
+48-hours notice needs to be given to cancel any game (ie. before noon on Friday, or before noon on Monday).
 If a team cancels with less than 48 hours notice it will result in a forfeit.
-If a team cancels more than 3 times because they are unable to field a team the executive will discuss whether the team should continue to play in the league.

 The Referee has the authority to cancel a match due to undesirable field conditions, including weather complications and lack of lines or posts.
 Referees use discretion following the local municipalities field guidelines.